Ethernet flow control

-Ethernet flow control is a mechanism for temporarily stopping the transmission of data on Ethernet family computer networks.
+Ethernet flow control is a mechanism for temporarily stopping the transmission of data on the Ethernet-family of computer networks.
 The goal of this mechanism is to avoid packet loss in the presence of network congestion.

 The first flow control mechanism, the pause frame, was defined by the IEEE 802.3x standard.
 The follow-on priority-based flow control, as defined in the IEEE 802.1Qbb standard, provides a link-level flow control mechanism that can be controlled independently for each class of service (CoS), as defined by IEEE P802.1p and is applicable to data center bridging (DCB) networks, and to allow for prioritization of voice over IP (VoIP), video over IP, and database synchronization traffic over default data traffic and bulk file transfers.

 Description

 A sending station (computer or network switch) may be transmitting data faster than the other end of the link can accept it.
 Using flow control, the receiving station can signal the sender requesting suspension of transmissions until the receiver catches up.
 Flow control on Ethernet can be implemented at the data link layer.

 The first flow control mechanism, the pause frame, was defined by the Institute of Electrical and Electronics Engineers (IEEE) task force that defined full duplex Ethernet link segments.
 The IEEE standard 802.3x was issued in 1997.